SAFEHR-data/PIXL/README.md

 the Orthanc Anon instance, where `pixl_host` is the host of the PIXL services and `ORTHANC_RAW_WEB_PORT` is defined in `.env`.

-The number of reports and EHR can be interrogated by connecting to the PIXL database with a database client (e.g. [DBeaver](https://dbeaver.io/)), using the connection parameters defined in `.env`.
+The imaging export progress can be interrogated by connecting to the PIXL database with a database client (e.g. [DBeaver](https://dbeaver.io/)), using the connection parameters defined in `.env`.